1.1.1 Purpose of the Blueprint

 1.3.1 Dietary exposure assessments

-The purpose of conducting dietary exposure assessments is to provide an up-to-date estimate of the amount (i.e. mass) of contaminants in the diet of Northerners and to determine likely exposure scenarios.
-These estimates of dietary exposure can then be compared with guidelines for safe levels of contaminant intake (i.e., tolerable daily intake (TDI)).
-Dietary exposure assessments were carried out in most regions of the Canadian Arctic at some point over the past 10 years and in many regions these data now require updating.
+The purpose of conducting dietary exposure assessments is to provide an up-to-date estimate of the amount of contaminants consumed in the diet of Northerners, and to gain information about dietary habits through traditional (eg. 24h recalls and Food Frequency Questionnaires) or new/innovative methods.
+These estimates of dietary exposure can then be compared with guidelines for safe levels of contaminant exposure (i.e., tolerable daily intake (TDI), predictive modeling, etc.).
+Dietary exposure assessments have been carried out in most regions of the Canadian Arctic and in many regions these data now require updating.
 The updated assessments, when compared with past assessments, will provide valuable information on changes in contaminant concentrations in traditional/country foods, changes in dietary habits, and ultimately on changes in exposure to dietary contaminants.
+New assessments can provide baseline information for new contaminants or participating regions.

-To complete dietary exposure assessments there is a need to conduct new food choice and dietary surveys.
-The survey data will indicate which traditional/country foods should be given the highest priority for monitoring of contaminants.
-Food choice surveys will also provide information about the factors affecting the dietary choices of Northerners and the perception of contaminants in making those choices.
+When dietary assessment data is paired with wildlife monitoring data, information is obtained on which traditional/country foods may be important sources of contaminants for people and thus should be given the highest priority for monitoring of contaminants.
+Food choice studies will also provide information about the factors affecting the dietary choices of Northerners and the perception of contaminants in making those choices.
 A number of dietary surveys have been undertaken by NCP researchers over the last 15 years in Yukon, NWT, Nunavut and Nunavik.
-This has provided valuable information for the interpretation of human contaminant biomonitoring and wildlife monitoring data and has allowed the development of better risk management advice to Northerners.
+This has provided valuable information for the interpretation of human biomonitoring and wildlife monitoring data and has allowed the development of better risk management advice to Northerners.

-In connection with these surveys, samples of traditional/country foods should also be collected to allow the measurement of contaminant concentrations, including some of the contaminants of concern listed in Schedule A and Schedule B. Measurement of contaminant concentrations in traditional/country foods should be carried out in cooperation with project leaders from the Environmental Monitoring and Research subprogram, who can provide existing data on concentrations and trends in key food species and who also have expertise in analyzing emerging contaminants of concern.
+Samples of traditional/country foods should also be collected to allow the measurement of contaminant concentrations, including some of the contaminants of concern.
+Measurement of contaminant concentrations in traditional/country foods should be carried out in cooperation with project leaders from the Environmental Monitoring and Research subprogram, who can provide existing data on concentrations and trends in key food species and who also have expertise in analyzing emerging contaminants of concern.

 The assessment of contaminant exposure needs to be coupled with an assessment of nutrient intake, which is essential for evaluating dietary risks and benefits.

-In priority regions for human biomonitoring, described in Section 1.3.2, dietary exposure assessments, particularly the food choice and dietary surveys, should be carried out in parallel with the human biomonitoring studies.
-This will allow valuable comparisons of dietary exposure assessments to measured contaminant concentrations in human tissues and will facilitate the development of effective dietary intervention strategies.
+Dietary exposure assessments, particularly the food choice and dietary surveys, should be carried out in parallel with human biomonitoring studies.
+This will allow valuable comparisons of dietary exposure assessments to measured contaminant concentrations in human sampless and will facilitate the development of effective dietary intervention strategies.

 The NCP has supported several maternal contaminant studies (Nunavik, Baffin and Inuvik regions) and various phases of the IPY-Inuit Health Survey (2007–2008) in Nunavik, Nunatsiavut, Nunavut, and the NWT to study both contaminant concentrations in human tissues and dietary exposure to contaminants.
 This body burden and dietary exposure information still requires detailed evaluation and will allow development of better intervention strategies.
 The evaluation results will also be used to inform international/national regulatory organizations dealing with contaminants (such as the Stockholm Convention) as well as future dietary/human biomonitoring studies.